 - Student-curated exhibitions on Chinese calligraphy, Russian political propaganda, Greco-Roman oil lamps, and Shakspearean clothing.

 - Faculty outreach program to assist Beloit College faculty with museum-classroom integration

-Students interested in using the Wright Museum to support their academic efforts--no matter their major field of study--are encouraged to meet with Joy Beckman (x2097) and James Pearson (x2095) to discuss project possibilities.
+Students interested in using the Wright Museum to support their academic efforts--no matter their major field of study--are encouraged to meet with Joy Beckman (x2097) and Rachel Smith (x2095) to discuss project possibilities.